 - Students may select their font size, spacing between paragraphs, etc. Their selections do NOT impact the scoring.
 The NDE does not prescribe requirements for these choices. - Students in grades 8 and 11 may continue to pre-write on paper or compose at the computer.
-Students should be provided with blank paper for pre-writing. - Spell check will not be available to students testing in the online mode. - Students in grades 8 and 11 may use hard copies of commercially published dictionaries and thesauruses. - The 90-minutes testing time is a recommendation, not a requirement as the NeSA-W in grades 8 and 11 is not a timed test.
-The majority of students in grades 8 and 11 used a time span between 60 and 90 minutes in 2013. - The NeSA-W in grade 4 is a timed test two 40-minutes sessions on two days. - The modes of writing will remain the same for all three grades: - Grade 4 Narrative - Grade 8 Descriptive - Grade 11 Persuasive - Information about the modes of writing and student writing samples are found on the assessment website on the NeSA-Writing page.
+Students should be provided with blank paper for pre-writing. - Spell check will not be available in the online mode unless allowed as an accommodation by the student's IEP or 504 Plan. - Students in grades 8 and 11 may use hard copies of commercially published dictionaries and thesauruses. - The 90-minutes testing time is a recommendation, not a requirement as the NeSA-W in grades 8 and 11 is not a timed test.
+The majority of students in grades 8 and 11 used a time span between 60 and 90 minutes in 2014. - The NeSA-W in grade 4 is a timed test two 40-minute sessions on two days. - The modes of writing will remain the same for all three grades: - Grade 4 Narrative - Grade 8 Descriptive - Grade 11 Persuasive - Information about the modes of writing and student writing samples are found on the assessment website on the NeSA-Writing page.

-B. NeSA Writing - Statewide Field Testing -2014 - Grades 4, 8, 11
+B. NeSA Writing - Statewide Field Testing -2014-2015- Grades 4, 8, 11

 Grade 4 - Field Testing will remain the same as the past.
-Testing will be in the spring from the end of February to the middle of May using paper/pencil tests.
+Testing will be in the spring from the end of February to the middle of May, using paper/pencil tests.

-Grades 8 and 11 - Field Testing will be on-line through the NeSA testing site.
+Grades 8 and 11 - Field Testing will be online through INSIGHT.
 Prompts are assigned randomly to students.